Skip the tutorial and deploy the example now

 if from_date and to_date:

-from_date = pd.Timestamp(from_date)
+= pd.Timestamp(from_date)

-to_date = pd.Timestamp(to_date)
+from_date = pd.Timestamp(to_date)

 for stock in selected_tickers:

-filtered = filter_data_by_date(prices, stock, from_date, to_date)
+= filter_data_by_date(prices, stock, from_date, to_date)

 data.append(

-"x": filtered["date"],
+{"x": filtered["date"],

 "y": filtered["volume"],